zjaco13/multi-lang-eks-blueprints-cdk/sdks/go/README.md

 }
 ```

-Add function calls to the grpc server in the build function to build your EKS Blueprint
+Add function calls to the gRPC server in the build function to build your EKS Blueprint

 Run the server
 ```bash